Member Organizations

 In accordance with Decree No. 103 of 1991 professional accountants are required to have a university accounting degree to practice the profession.
 No professional examination or professional experience is required.
 University graduates must register with the Ministry of Education to practice as a public accountant or auditor.

 Auditors providing services to entities regulated by the Central Bank of the Republic (BCU) are subject to additional regulation.
-The BCU Regulation Nº 2136 of 2013 establishes professional experience requirements for auditors that wish to register with the BCU and conduct audits of entities under its supervision.
-However, these requirements are not linked to those of the IES.
+The BCU Regulation Nº 2136 of 2013 establishes professional experience requirements; however, these requirements are not linked to those of the IES.

-Although some of the components of the IES seem to have been incorporated into the national requirements, such as university accounting degree and practical experience for auditors of regulated entities, it does not appear that the existing requirements align with the IES, nor are there any other national requirements that incorporate the IES requirements.
+Although some of the components of the IES have been incorporated into the national requirements, such as the university accounting degree and practical experience for auditors of specific regulated entities, it does not appear that the existing requirements align with the IES, nor are there any other national requirements that incorporate the latest IES requirements.

 Current Status: Partially Adopted